EricZinda/Perplexity/backlog.md

-- Support hosting games in a REST interface

-- I'll have the Grilled Salmon for myself, and for my son, Johnny, please get the Roasted Chicken.
-    - works: I'll have the Grilled Salmon for myself/I'll have the Roasted Chicken for my son
-    - fails: for my son, I'll have the roasted chicken
-        - works: I'll have the roasted chicken for my son
-        - Need to implement _have_v_1(e2,x3,x21), _for_p(e4,e2,x5)
 - Fix some of the user interface issues:
     - implement a timeout
     - do a better response than "I don't understand the way you used X" and other default messages